-5.2.3 Windows
+5.3.2 Windows

-- Make efforts to re-build or recondition existing heritage- contributing windows before replacing them. - Where existing heritage- contributing windows are too damaged to be reconditioned, new replacement windows should replicate the sash, stile, and muntin pattern of the original.
-Double-glazed wooden units with true muntins are preferred. - "False" divided lights are permitted and should have true muntins at the exterior of the glass. - Do not alter the location, size, and shape of all existing windows facing, or visible from, the street. - Avoid creating new openings for windows on facades visible from the street. - Avoid the use of mirrored glass. - · Avoid replacing hung sash windows with casement or other windows. - Where a replacement window is used it should be energy efficient (such as Energy Star rated) wherever possible.
+- Make efforts to re-build or recondition existing heritage- contributing windows before replacing them. - Where existing heritage- contributing windows are too damaged to be reconditioned, new replacement windows should replicate the sash, stile, and muntin pattern of the original. - "False" divided lights are permitted and should have true muntins at the exterior of the glass. - Do not alter the location, size, and shape of all existing windows facing, or visible from, the street.

+- Avoid creating new openings for windows on facades visible from the street. - Avoid the use of mirrored glass. - Avoid replacing hung sash windows with casement or other windows. - Where a replacement window is used it should be energy efficient (such as Energy Star rated) wherever possible.

-5.2.4 Cladding
+5.3.3 Cladding